 This cycle, referred to as push-crash, can have detrimental physical and emotional consequences.
 Educating patients about this tendency and helping them to establish more stable patterns of planned activity followed by planned rest can be therapeutic.

 Establishing an “energy envelope” that sets boundaries and limits is one approach to pacing shown to be successful.

-If you are typical of the person with CFS, obtaining a diagnosis has been a frustrating experience.
-You are not alone in your frustration.
+Typically for people with CFS, obtaining a diagnosis can be a frustrating experience and you are not alone in your frustration!

-I was diagnosed with Chronic Fatigue Syndrome and my story is one of success, after approximately 10 years of suffering and working through the symptoms and afflictions.
-I am happy to say I play tennis three days per week, swim on a regular basis and keep a healthy diet.
+I was diagnosed with Chronic Fatigue Syndrome and fortunately, my story is one of success.
+After approximately 10 years of suffering and working through the symptoms, I am happy to say I now play tennis three days per week, swim on a regular basis and maintain a healthy diet.